PanDORA: Casual HDR Radiance Acquisition of Indoor Scenes for Image-based Lighting: Related work

-\paragraph{NeRFs in HDR} Several previous works recognize the need for training neural radiance field models to model the high dynamic range of captured scenes.
-NeRF in the dark~\cite{mildenhall2022rawnerf} leverage the full bit depth present in the RAW files of high-end cameras.
+\myparagraph{HDR radiance fields} Several previous works train neural radiance fields to model the high dynamic range of captured scenes.
+NeRF in the dark~\cite{mildenhall2022rawnerf} leverages the whole bit depth present in the RAW files of high-end cameras.
 HDR-NeRF~\cite{huang2022hdrnerf} proposes to train a NeRF from a series of images captured at different exposures.
-HDR-Plenoxels~\cite{jun2022hdr} exploits essentially the same idea, but does so in a Plenoxels~\cite{fridovich2022plenoxels} framework.
+HDR-Plenoxels~\cite{jun2022hdr} exploits essentially the same idea in a Plenoxels~\cite{fridovich2022plenoxels} framework.
 These techniques, along with \cite{ruckert2022adop}, leverage differentiable tonemappers.
-Recently, Wu~\etal~\cite{wu2024fast} extended these methods to handle dynamic scenes.
-One important limitation is that the exposures cannot be too slow (bright) or fast (dark) to ensure they are properly registered by the SfM algorithm, therefore the dynamic range that can be learned by these methods is intrinsically limited.
+Wu~\etal~\cite{wu2024fast} extended these methods to handle dynamic scenes.
+We also note that several of these ideas have been applied to the 3DGS framework~\cite{kerbl20233d}, for instance in \cite{cai2024hdr,singh2024hdrsplat,li2024chaos,liu2025gausshdr}.
+One key limitation is that exposures cannot be too slow (bright) or too fast (dark) for proper SFM registration, which restricts the dynamic range these methods can learn.
+In contrast, our pipeline utilizes a self-calibrating approach to robustly estimate camera poses under short exposure times.
+Xu~\etal~\cite{xu2023vr} developed the ``Eyeful Tower,'' a human-size rig composed of 22 Sony $\alpha$1 cameras, costing over \$USD200,000.
+While it produces exceptional visual quality and unsaturated HDR radiance, its daunting cost and complexity are barriers to reproducibility.
+In contrast, our method offers a good balance between accessibility and accuracy, democratizing HDR scene capture at a reasonable price (around \$USD2,000). \jf{More recently, Niemeyer~\etal~\cite{niemeyer2025nexf} proposed NExF, which uses a neural field to learn the exposure for every 3D point of the scene.
+While this method is more robust and performs better than HDR-NeRF~\cite{huang2022hdrnerf}, it assumes that exposure varies smoothly over the scene and that it relies on overlapping exposures, that is, regions of the scene that are correctly exposed in more than one exposure.
+In contrast, our method is designed to handle the challenging scenario of two fully disjoint exposures (where no scene point is properly exposed in both) and aims to capture a much higher dynamic range.}